-- 5.1 The College prides itself on being a strong academic College where a large part of the focus is on academic success.
-There are, however, opportunities to engage in a variety of extra-curricular activities during students' time here. - 5.2 During the year, as part of the College's Pastoral Programme, specific College activities are organised within and outside College to encourage students to socialise, communicate and enjoy a sense of participation within a community.
-The College recognises that interaction in this way can increase resilience, and both physical and mental wellbeing in a positive way.
+5.1 The College prides itself on being a strong academic college where a large part of the focus is on academic success.
+There are, however, opportunities to engage in a variety of extra-curricular activities during students' time here.

+- 5.2 During the year, as part of the College's Pastoral Programme, specific college activities are organised within and outside college to encourage students to socialise, communicate and enjoy a sense of participation within a community.
+The college recognises that interaction in this way can increase resilience, and both physical and mental wellbeing in a positive way.
 The Pastoral Programme is themed and activities are chosen which relate to the corresponding monthly themes.
-This approach is adopted so that pupils become more aware of key wellbeing topics throughout the whole of the College as connecting links are made through College assemblies, PSE and RSE sessions and, as aforementioned the College's programme of extra-curricular activities.

-- 5.3 All students are also part of a wider pastoral initiative via the CREATE© portfolio.
-Students at the College can obtain a Bronze, Silver or a Gold Award by engaging in five distinct areas; Community, Respect, Engage, Active, Thrive and Enrich, all of which are underpinned by articles of the UNCRC (United Nations Convention on the Rights of the Child), along with being linked to local and national wellbeing initiatives. - 5.4 The programme forms part of what students will already naturally do at the College, but will make them more aware of the importance in engaging with others and involving themselves in pastoral life at the College.
-Throughout the programme the importance of wellbeing as a collective whole is made widely known to pupils, along with how participating in each theme will serve to enrich their future studies in a higher educational setting, or within their chosen workplace setting.
+This approach is adopted so that pupils become more aware of key wellbeing topics throughout the whole of the College as connecting links are made through college assemblies, PSE and RSE sessions and, as aforementioned the college's programme of extra-curricular activities. - 5.3 All students are also part of a wider pastoral initiative via the CREATE© portfolio and the CREATE© Wellness Programme.
+Students at the College can obtain a Bronze, Silver or a Gold Award by engaging in five distinct areas; Community, Respect, Engage, Active, Thrive and Enrich, all of which are underpinned by articles of the UNCRC (United Nations Convention on the Rights of the Child), along with being linked to local and national wellbeing initiatives. - 5.4 The programme has won awards both locally and nationally and throughout the programme the importance of wellbeing as a collective whole is made widely known to pupils.

-6.o Student Voice
+6.0 Student Voice

-- 6.1 In promoting healthy body, healthy mind the pupils at the College are always at the forefront of all initiatives and measures to promote wellbeing.
-The College welcomes learner voice and regular feedback from students is welcomed and encouraged.
-The College also promotes student groups, such as the wellbeing champions and groups to address positive change such as the College holistic health group and the environmental group. - 6.2 Students participate in student council feedback sessions, along with whole College wide questionnaires to put across their views and inform the College about areas that they feel could be improved. - 6.3 Students are also asked to review policies that directly relate to them on an annual basis and as such, a designated team of students work with the College Head of Pastoral to undertake policy review at the College.
+- 6.1 In promoting healthy body, healthy mind the pupils at the college are always at the forefront of all initiatives and measures to promote wellbeing.
+The college welcomes learner voice and regular feedback from students is welcomed and encouraged.
+The college also promotes student groups, such as the Wellness Officers and groups to address positive change such as the college Equality, Diversity and Inclusion Officers. - 6.2 Students participate in student council feedback sessions, along with whole College wide questionnaires to put across their views and inform the College about areas that they feel could be improved. - 6.3 Students are also asked to review policies that directly relate to them on an annual basis and as such, a designated team of students work with the college Head to undertake policy review at the College.